VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 947}
 sum=5000

-Code run in 0.24 seconds.
+The code ran in 0.24 seconds.
 ```

-And a video in real time, with color:
+And a video in real-time, with color:

 13_LOCKS_ASYNC_SAFE_VIDEO_MEDIA